Article Image

 Feel like you need to be more creative with your resume?
 Check out our post with the 23 most creative resume designs out there!

-Step 3: Craft an attractive resume header
+Step 3: Craft an Attractive Resume Header

 A resume header is important because it serves as the first impression, providing essential contact information and setting the tone for your application.
 It helps hiring managers quickly identify your resume, ensuring they have your contact details at a glance.
 A well-crafted header also adds a professional touch, making your resume look polished and organized.